 mongos to block writes on the cluster during backups.

 Sharded clusters can also use one of the following coordinated backup and restore processes, which maintain the atomicity guarantees of transactions across shards:

 Chunk migration acquires exclusive collection locks during certain stages.

 If an ongoing transaction has a lock on a collection and a chunk migration that involves that collection starts, these migration stages must wait for the transaction to release the locks on the collection, thereby impacting the performance of chunk migrations.

 If a chunk migration interleaves with a transaction (for instance, if a transaction starts while a chunk migration is already in progress and the migration completes before the transaction takes a lock on the collection), the transaction errors during the commit and aborts.

 Depending on how the two operations interleave, some sample errors include (the error messages have been abbreviated):

 an error from cluster data placement change ... migration commit in progress for <namespace>

 Cannot find shardId the chunk belonged to at cluster time ...

-Outside reads using other read concerns do not wait for all writes of a transaction to be visible but instead read the before-transaction version of the documents available.
+Outside reads using other read concerns do not wait until all writes of a transaction are visible, but instead read the before-transaction version of the documents.